indygreg/PyOxidizer/pyembed/docs/oxidized_importer_api_reference.rst

         Construct a new instance of :py:class:`OxidizedFinder`.

-        New instances of ``OxidizedFinder`` can be constructed like normal Python types:
+        New instances of :py:class:`OxidizedFinder` can be constructed like normal Python types:

         .. code-block:: python